couchbase/cbft/DESIGN.md

 worker activity across nodes...

   M := 1 // Max number of PIndex builds per cluster.
+  N := 1 // Max concurrent inbound PIndex builds per node.

   for node in nodes {
+    for i := 0; i < N; i++ {
       go nodeWorker(node)
     }
+  }

   for i := 0; i < M; i++ {
-    // Tokens available to throttle concurrency, and # of
+    // Tokens available to throttle concurrency.
+The # of outstanding
-    // outstanding tokens might be changed dynamically.
-Also, can be used
+    // tokens might be changed dynamically and can also be used
-    // to synchronize with optional, external orchestrator
+    // to synchronize with any optional, external orchestrator
-    // (i.e., ns-server wants cbft to do N moves before
+    // (i.e., ns-server wants cbft to do X number of moves with
-    // forcing a compaction).
-    nodeWorkerTokensSupplyCh <- i
+    // M concurrency before forcing a compaction). nodeWorkerTokensSupplyCh <- i
   }